dtonhofer/testing_h2_and_spring_jdbc/README.md

 Note that in all case, the transactions are running on the same isolation level.
 In any case, H2 does not allow sessions with different isolation levels.

+For notation purposes, ε (epsilon) is considered to be "the empty datum".
+In that view, if you read a nonexistent data item D, you obtain ε.
+If you write ε to a data item D, you erase it.

 ### Test 1: Eliciting "Dirty Reads"

 [TestElicitingDirtyReads.java](https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/src/test/java/name/heavycarbon/h2_exercises/transactions/TestElicitingDirtyReads.java)

-A "dirty read" happens when transaction T2 can read data written by, but not yet committed by, transaction T1.
-This unsoundness is supposed to go away at isolation level ANSI READ COMMITTED and stronger, and it does!
+A "dirty read" (phenomenon "P1" in *A Critique of ANSI SQL Isolation Levels*) happens when transaction T2 (the "reader" transaction) can read data written by, but not yet committed by, transaction T1 (the "modifier" transaction).

+This unsoundness is supposed to go away at isolation level ANSI READ COMMITTED and stronger.

-We test the following scenarios:
+Taking a "data item" to be a record identified by a fixed identifier, we test the following scenarios:

-In all cases, transaction T1 is the "modifier", transaction T2 is the "reader".

 - UPDATE: T1 updates an existing data item D (action 0).
 After that, T2 can get the value of the update from D even though T1 is still active.
 This is undesirable irrespective of whether T1 eventually rolls back (then T2 has read something that never existed) or commits (then T2 has read something